0xCalibur/0xcalibur-forge-template-v1/README.md

 yarn task forge-deploy-multichain --script Create3Factory --broadcast --no-confirm --verify mainnet polygon avalanche
 ```

+### Testing and deploying using shanghai EVM
+Simply rename a test from `.t.sol` to `.t.shanghai.sol`.
+Use `test:shanghai` to run shanghai tests

+For scripts rename from `.s.sol` to `.s.shanghai.sol` and deploy using `yarn deploy --script MyScript` without the extension,
+as usual.

 ### Deploy Create3Factory
 - Use create3Factories task to deploy a new version on all chain.
 - If you want to add an existing one to another chain: